VIB-PSB/ksrates/docs/installation.rst

     Argument ``--test`` is mandatory for ``paralogs-ks`` and ``paralogs_ks_multi`` *ksrates* commands.
 More details in the :ref:`manual_pipeline` section.

-3. Remove the cloned repository once the test is successful.
+3. Remove the cloned repository once the test is successful, or keep it if you want to run the example pipeline as well (see :ref:`nextflow_pipeline`).

 Updating your installation